lightbend/kalix-javascript-sdk/CONTRIBUTING.md

     ./create-local-dependencies.sh

 and then add those to any sample.
 For example, go to samples/js/js-valueentity-shopping-cart and execute the following.
+Bear in mind $KALIXJSSDK needs to point to `kalix-javascript-sdk` folder.

+    export KALIX_NPMJS_CODEGEN_BINARY="$KALIXJSSDK/codegen/js-gen-cli/target/native-image/kalix-codegen-js"
     nvm use 14
     npm install --save \
                   "$KALIXJSSDK/sdk/kalix-io-kalix-javascript-sdk-0.0.0.tgz" \